CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 s3cmd ls s3://my_fishbuckjet
 ```
 In the Pouta web UI, user can move to a shared bucket by defining the bucket name in the url: move to some
-bucket of a project and replace the bucket name in the end of the url with the name of the shared bucket:
+bucket of your project and replace the bucket name in the end of the url with the name of the shared bucket:

 _https://pouta.csc.fi/dashboard/project/containers/container/my_fishbucket_